oarzani/compfit/README.md

 Find the gym that fits you by using different filter-options. <br/>
 Want to know which Gym doesn't bound you for two years?
 Select the flexx-Option. <br/>
-It comes better: Want to have a gym with dynamic contract-terms and one that has the wellnes opportunities you looking for.
+It comes better: Want to have a gym with dynamic contract-terms and one that has wellnes opportunities you looking for.
 Perfect!
 Select this option and don't waste your time with hard research to figure out which gym fits YOU !

 ## How to Initialize and Start